Clinics & Doctors

 • Ask for estimated cost

-Using tools like Google Translate can help—but responses vary depending on the clinic.
+Using tools like can help—but responses vary depending on the clinic.

 5. Confirm Price and Schedule